lnsongxf/dimeanalytics/_MkDocs/docs/git.md

     * **Organizer:** Send out the instructions below to all participants of the training copying the facilitator.

 > 1. If you do not already have a GitHub account, follow [these instructions](https://worldbank.github.io/dimeanalytics/git/#create-a-github-account)
-1. Send your GitHub username to **{organizer name and email}**
-  - **{facilitator name}** will invite you to the training repository after you have submitted your username.
+1. Send your GitHub username to **{organizer name and email}**. **{facilitator name}** will then invite you to the training repository after you have submitted your username.
 Accept that invitation before the training.
 1. [Download and install GitHub Desktop](https://desktop.github.com/) (there are other desktop client but this training will use this one as it is free and approved for WB computers)
 1. Bring the computer where you installed GitHub Desktop to the training